bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 docker run -m 2g --memory-swap 2g --rm -d -e JAVA_OPTS="-Xss1024k -XX:MaxRAMPercentage=75" --name J17_2040k memoryfiller:java17 7000 100 250
 ```

-On MacOS with default stack size (2040 KB), container can run ~1050 threads, after which it is killed by container manager (Docker),
+On MacOS with default stack size (2040 KB), container gets killed by Docker after ~1050 threads.

-With a decreased JVM stack size of 1024 KB (-Xss1024k option), the container can run ~7100 threads.
+With a decreased JVM stack size of 1024 KB (-Xss1024k option), we can go up to ~7100 threads.
 Further reducing the stack size does not have an impact.

-Like the previous test, this behavior only occurs on MacOS, with LTS Java versions 17 and below.
+Like the previous test, this only occurs on MacOS, with LTS Java versions 17 and below.

 ## Conclusion

-- JVM Stack size option '-Xss' determines the maximum growth of the stack size before throwing  `StackOverFlowError`.
-It does not affect memory usage or scalability, unless the JVM is runs on MacOS within a container.
+- JVM Stack size option '-Xss' determines how much of virtual memory is reserved per thread.
+Since actual memory allocation occurs dynamically, this does not affect total memory usage (besides the minimum effect of mapping table size), however;

 - **When the JVM is in the version range of 8-17 and operates within a container on MacOS, it consumes significantly higher memory when the stack size is set more than 1024 KB.
 However, Java 21 is not affected by this issue.**

 - The default stack size on ARM64 architecture is either [2040 or 2048 KB](#default-jvm-stack-size).
 This results in Macs with Apple Silicon encountering the mentioned issue with the default JVM configuration.

-- **Java 8 and Java 17 on MacOS allocates memory less efficiently than Java 17 and 21, [the difference is much bigger on Java 8](#results)** You may check native memory tracking reports [here](https://github.com/bkoprucu/article-jvm-stack/tree/main/nmt-reports).
+- **Java 8 and Java 17 on MacOS allocates memory less efficiently than Java 17 and 21, [the difference is bigger on Java 8](#results)** You may check native memory tracking reports [here](https://github.com/bkoprucu/article-jvm-stack/tree/main/nmt-reports).

 Only a few services require more than 1024 KB of stack, with Elasticsearch being one of them.
 Using Java 21 or applying `-Xss1024k` argument will lower the memory consumption of containers.